krafel/gemini-docs-1/howtos/RTD-Quick-Start.rst

  6. ``git commit <filename[s]> -m "comment"`` commit your changes
  7. ``git push`` push changest to github and trigger Read-The-Docs build
  8. After the ``git push`` Read-The-Docs will take a few minutes to upload your docs
- 9. View updated `docs here <https://gemini-rtd-feasibility.readthedocs.io/en/latest/index.html>`_
+ 9. View updated docs `gemini-docs-rt.readthedocs.io <https://gemini-docs-rt.readthedocs.io/en/latest/index.html>`_
+ 10. View the build page

   * The `github.com <https://www.github.com/gemini-rtsw/gemini-docs>`_ repo page will also have a link to the documents on Read-The-Docs